elastic/enterprise-search-sharepoint-server-connector/README.rst

-Workplace Search | Sharepoint Server 2016 Connector
+Enterprise Search | Workplace Search | Sharepoint Server Connector
 ===================================================

+SharePoint Server is collaboration platform in the Microsoft 365 solution suite which is often used as a centralized content management system.
-This connector synchronizes and enables searching over following items:
+The Sharepoint Server connector provided with Workplace Search automatically synchronizes and enables searching over following items:

 * Site collections
 * Sites and sub sites